MicrosoftDocs/customer-insights/ci-docs/segment-builder.md

 :::image type="content" source="media/segment-builder-overview.png" alt-text="Elements of the segment builder." lightbox="media/segment-builder-overview.png":::

 1. Organize your segment with rules and subrules.
 Each rule or subrule consists of conditions.
-Combine the conditions with logical operators
+Combine the conditions with logical operators.

 1. Choose the [relationship path](relationships.md) between entities that applies to a rule.
 The relationship path determines which attributes can be used in a condition.